Health Food Radar

 2. Prepare the sweet potato: clean, rub with a teaspoon of olive oil, place on a baking sheet and bake for 40 to 50 minutes until you can squeeze it.

-3. Combine black beans, salsa and a pinch of salt and pepper in a medium pan.
+3. Combine black beans, salsa, a pinch of salt and pepper in a medium pan (add chili powder and smoked paprika to spice it up).
 Heat over medium until heated through, approximately five minutes.
 Set aside in a bowl.

 4. Using the same pan, saute spinach with a splash of olive oil and a small pinch of salt and pepper.
 Saute until wilted and most of the water is gone.